yuceel/osmea/packages/components/example_mobile/README.md

 ---

-## 📝 License
+## 📄 License

+> 🔐 **License:** GNU AGPL v3.0
-This project is licensed under the MIT License.
+> 📜 This project is protected under the **GNU Affero General Public License v3.0**.
+> If you modify and deploy this project publicly, you must also **publish your changes** under the same license.

+📎 Full details available in the [`LICENSE`](https://github.com/masterfabric-mobile/osmea/blob/dev/LICENSE) file.

 ---

-**Built with ❤️ using OSMEA Components**
+**Built with ❤️ by the OSMEA Team**

+© 2025 MasterFabric Mobile • Maintained by the OSMEA Engineering Team